Aliases for NELFA Gene

 NELFA (Negative Elongation Factor Complex Member A) is a Protein Coding gene.
 Diseases associated with NELFA include Wolf-Hirschhorn Syndrome and Chromosomal Deletion Syndrome.
-Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and HIV Life Cycle.
-GO annotations related to this gene include chromatin binding and translation elongation factor activity.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and translation elongation factor activity.

 UniProtKB/Swiss-Prot for NELFA Gene